Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Numerical analysis and discussion

 According to Eq. \eqref{mHiggs1} the mass of the SM-like Higgs boson receives new corrections through the $\lambda_2$ and $\lambda_3$ parameters.
-As discussed above, the SM case is recovered when $\lambda_1\approx0.26$ and $\lambda_3<\lambda_2<1$, thus the new corrections to $m_{h_1}$ must lie within the experimental error of the SM Higgs boson mass $m_h=125.10\pm 0.14$ GeV \cite{Tanabashi:2018oca}.
+As discussed above, the SM case is recovered when $\lambda_1\approx0.26$ and $\lambda_3<\lambda_2<1$, thus the new corrections to $m_{h_1}$ must lie within the experimental error of the SM Higgs boson mass $m_h=125.10\pm 0.14$ GeV \cite{ParticleDataGroup:2020ssz}.
 This allows one to constrain the $\lambda_2$ and $\lambda_3$ parameters, which in turn translates into constraints on $s_\beta$ and $m_{h_2}$ once the $\upsilon_\chi$ value is fixed.
+Again we take a conservative approach and only consider the experimental uncertainty in the Higgs boson mass, whereas theoretical uncertainties from higher order corrections are not taken into account.
 We observe in Fig. \ref{Constrains} the allowed regions in the planes $\lambda_2$ vs $\lambda_3$ and $s_\beta$ vs $m_{h_2}$ consistent with the experimental error of the Higgs boson mass at 95\% C.L.
 We note that for a given $\lambda_2$, $\lambda_3$ must be about one order of magnitude below.
 In our calculation we use $\lambda_2=0.9$ and $\lambda_3=0.06$, though there is no great sensitivity of the top quark CMDM and CEDM to mild changes in the values of these parameters.
-In addition, we find that values ranging from $0.02$ to $0.06$ are allowed for $s_\beta$ provided that $m_{h_2}\gtrapprox 150$ GeV and the constraint $\upsilon_\chi\geq 2$ TeV is fulfilled.
+In addition, we find that values ranging from $0.002$ to $0.013$ are allowed for $s_\beta$ provided that $\upsilon_\chi\geq 10$ TeV and $m_{h_2}\gtrapprox 300$ GeV, which is consistent with recent searches for new neutral scalar bosons at the LHC \cite{ParticleDataGroup:2020ssz}.